bloominstituteoftechnology/cs-sprint-challenge-hash-tables/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your answers beforehand.

 1. Hashing functions
+    Hashing functions are used to convert data to a hash code (ex. map a strig to an integer) in order to make it's size fit in a given hash table size or mapping table size.
 2. Collision resolution
+    To resolve collision in a hash table linked lists are used if index of the value already filled.
+However if there are too many collisions, resizing is used to fix this problem.
 3. Performance of basic hash table operations
+    The average time complexity for hash table operations (search, insertion, deletion) is O(1)
 4. Load factor
+    It is the value which calculated by dividing the size of hash tale by the items in the table
 5. Automatic resizing
+    The re-sizing of the hash table needed to avoid proplem with too many collisions.
+The re-sizing is done when threshhold of 0.7 of hash table size is reached.
+When it happens, size of the hash table doubles and rehashing of all the values re-done.
 6. Various use cases for hash tables
+    To do the search, insert, delete the values quickly.
+    To store the mapped pairs of key:value data.
 We expect you to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions